tModLoader/tModLoader/MigrationGuide_1.4.5.md

 * 🤖: `ModTile.AddToArray` is no longer used for `TileID.Sets.RoomNeeds` entries since `TileID.Sets.RoomNeeds` fields have changed to typical ID sets.
 * 💀: `NPCSpawnInfo` is no longer used, it has been replaced by `NPC.Spawner` in functionality.
   * ⚙️: The following fields changed from `NPCSpawnInfo` to `NPC.Spawner`: `Sky` -> `skyMob`, `Lihzahrd` -> `ZoneLihzhardTemple`, `PlayerSafe` -> `noWorms`, `Invasion` -> `invaders`,`Water` -> `waterTile`, `Granite` -> `nearGranite`, `Marble` -> `nearMarble`, `SpiderCave` -> `spawnSpider`, `PlayerInTown` -> `spawnFriendly`, `DesertCave` -> `spawnUndergroundDesert`
-* ⚙️: `ModNPC.SetChatButtons` has been removed and replaced with `RegisterChatButtons(NPCInteractionList interactions, NPCInteraction closeButton, NPCInteraction happinessButton, NPCInteraction housingButton)`
+* ⚙️: `ModNPC.SetChatButtons` has been removed and replaced with `RegisterChatButtons(NPCInteractionList interactions)`
 * ⚙️: `ModNPC.OnChatButtonClicked` changed parameters. `(bool firstButton, ref string shop)` -> `(NPCInteraction interaction)`
 * ⚙️: `GlobalNPC.OnChatButtonClicked` and `GlobalNPC.PreChatButtonClicked` changed parameters. `(NPC npc, bool firstButton)` -> `(NPC npc, NPCInteraction interaction)`